ishobhnik/SurfaceBench/README.md

 ### Datasets

-The data for the benchmark will be automatically downloaded.
+The data for the benchmark will be automatically downloaded from [huggingface](https://huggingface.co/datasets/nnheui/llm-srbench).

 ### Supported methods

-We provide implementation for [llmsr](https://github.com/deep-symbolic-mathematics/LLM-SR), [lasr](https://github.com/trishullab/LibraryAugmentedSymbolicRegression.jl), [SGA](https://github.com/PingchuanMa/SGA) in the `methods` folder.
+We provide implementation for [LLMSR](https://github.com/deep-symbolic-mathematics/LLM-SR), [LaSR](https://github.com/trishullab/LibraryAugmentedSymbolicRegression.jl), [SGA](https://github.com/PingchuanMa/SGA) in the `methods` folder.

-In order to include a new method, please refer to the implementing section for detailed instructions on how to add a new search method to the project.
+In order to include a new method, please refer to the implementation section for detailed instructions on how to add a new discovery method to the project.
 This includes setting up the necessary configurations, implementing the searcher class, and ensuring compatibility with the existing framework.

-### How to runs
+### How to run
 1. Activate the appropriate conda environment.
 2. Launch a local LLM server.
-While our implementation utilizes vllm, you can opt for other libraries as long as you implement the necessary functionality in the searcher class.
+While our implementation utilizes `vllm`, you can also opt for other libraries as long as you implement the necessary functionality in the searcher class.
 For example, to start the server with the vllm library, use the command: `vllm serve meta-llama/Llama-3.1-8B-Instruct --dtype auto --api-key token-abc123 --port 10005`.

 3. Configure the environment variables in the `.env` file.
 Duplicate `.env.example` to `.env` and specify the following:
    - `VLLM_API_KEY`: Your API key for the local vLLM server (e.g., 'token-abc123').